linuxserver/docker-documentation/docs/selkies/developer-guide/building-images.md

 ## The window manager layer: labwc and Openbox

-Single application containers run [labwc](https://github.com/labwc/labwc) on Wayland, which is a **1:1 replacement for Openbox**: it consumes the same menu XML schema and an rc.xml with the same concepts, so everything below applies to both stacks, with the X11 fallback simply using Openbox itself.
+Single application containers run [labwc](https://github.com/labwc/labwc) on Wayland, which is a **1:1 replacement for Openbox**: it consumes the same menu XML schema and an rc.xml with the same concepts, so everything below applies to both stacks, with X11 sessions simply using Openbox itself.
 Full desktop Webtops (KDE, XFCE, and friends) bring their own window management and ignore this layer entirely.

 ### The right click menu: menu.xml